McDonald’s Franchise Cost In India

 How much total investment is needed to open a McDonald’s franchise?

-To establish a McDonald’s franchise, you need a total investment ranging from 6.6 Crores to 14 Crores INR.
+To establish a McDonald’s franchises cost and profit, you need a total investment ranging from 6.6 Crores to 14 Crores INR.
 This includes costs for equipment, maintenance, staff training, and other operational expenses.

 How long is the lease agreement for a McDonald’s franchise?